Safety record

 Operations & Maintenance Incidents Impacting People or the Environment

-Incidents related to maintaining pipeline equipment or operating the pipeline and its valves or pumps were down 22% over the last five years in areas impacting people or the environment.
-In these areas, incidents caused by excavation damage due to insufficient locating practices dropped 50% and incidents caused by equipment failure decreased 29%, while incidents caused by incorrect operation stayed flat from 2020 to 2024.
+Incidents related to maintaining pipeline equipment or operating the pipeline and its valves or pumps were down 9% over the last five years in areas impacting people or the environment.
+In these areas, incidents caused by excavation damage due to insufficient locating practices remained flat and incidents caused by equipment failure rose 36%, while incidents caused by incorrect operation dropped 60% from 2021 to 2025.

 Incidents by Cause